 Therefore, we should think more deeply about income disparity.
 Income is not just a series of numbers, but also contains the price individuals pay for this income and the lifestyle they choose.
 While we pay attention to the difference in labor income, we should not ignore the difference in capital income.
 This is the most fundamental source of the difference between the rich and the poor in the world today.

 Hi everybody!
-I can't believe there are only two weeks left for 2022!
-No matter if you are busy finishing finals, or trying to get some presents for family and friends, I hope that you finish the year strong and head to a bright 2023!
+I can't believe there are only two weeks left this year!
+No matter if you are busy finishing finals, or trying to get some presents for family and friends, I hope that you finish the year strong and head to a bright new year!

 Here are some tips you may find useful when looking back on the past, as well as planning for the future.